rmalgazeiro/paymentwall.github.io/docs/desktop-payalto.md

 PayAlto is a payment methods aggregation platform which contains the payment methods provides by Paymentwall and our partners.

-It can be integrated in any kind of checkout flow, from a standalone widget to deep-linked payment systems.
+It can be integrated as widget which is hosted by Paymentwall in your application.

 ## Payment method categories